Idan Raichel: Musical style

 Raichel's style has Middle-Eastern influences but also draws on Latin American and African music.
-While the majority of his songs are in Hebrew, a few are entirely in Arabic, while others include small passages in Amharic, by male and female voices, setting traditional-sounding tunes to modern music.
+While the majority of his songs are in Hebrew, a few are entirely in Arabic or Spanish, while others include small passages in Amharic, by male and female voices, setting traditional-sounding tunes to modern music.
 Love songs predominate in his Hebrew lyrics, including "Hinech Yafah" (הינך יפה / "Thou Art Fair"), based on the Song of Songs.
 Another of his songs, "B'rachot L'shanah Chadashah" (ברכות לשנה חדשה / "Blessings for a New Year"), is sourced from Jewish liturgy, with voices reciting traditional Jewish blessings.

 Awards and recognition

 On 16 January 2014, ACUM announced that Idan Raichel had won the ACUM Prize as Composer of the Year 2013 for Quarter to Six.

 On 1 November 2014, Raichel received the MTV role model award, introduced by Alicia Keys.

 On 8 May 2016, he received the 2016 "Unsung Hero Award" from the Drum Major Institute.
 The award was conferred by Martin Luther King III.
 This was the first time the organization had granted the award to a non-US citizen.

 On 6 June 2016, Raichel was awarded an honorary fellowship at the Israel Museum: "Idan's creative commitment to cross-cultural connections very much reflects the museum's own commitment to the singular power that is achieved by recognizing the ways that all things connect across time and geography, merging local and universal cultural strains to achieve global expression".

 On 7 July 2016, Raichel received a special citation from B'nai B'rith International: "The international musical cooperations that Raichel has created throughout his career have turned him into a cultural ambassador for millions of fans, representing a world full of hope in which musical collaborations remove boundaries between people coming from different backgrounds and cultures".
 In 2020, Raichel was chosen to light the Independence Day torch.

 On 30 May 2021, Raichel was awarded an honorary doctorate from Bar-Ilan University for his contribution to the world of Israeli and international music.

 Professor Arie Zaban, president of the university, said in a conversation with Raichel: "We are honored to present you with an honorary doctorate.
 The degree is awarded to you in appreciation for, and recognition of, your work and unique contribution to Israeli music.
 Integrating diverse cultural layers is the hallmark of your work, and you have demonstrated an ability to integrate a wide variety of people in the projects that you lead."